Is Augmented Reality The Next Best Thing In Marketing?

 Thinking of transforming your business experience using AR or VR?

 With virtual reality supposedly becoming the next big thing, it seems to be that augmented reality may become more popular because businesses are already starting to implement this into their digital marketing strategies.
 For example, IKEA, now has an app called IKEA Place app which allows people to place a piece of furniture in their room to see how it will look.
 This prevents customers from buying a product then return it.
-This is a great way to create customer engagement while also showing people they are trying to provide the best service and experience with their business to make every customer satisfied.
+This is a great way to create customer engagement while also showing people they are trying to provide the best service and experience with their business to make every customer satisfied, and reached the #2 spot as an Apple ARKit app.

 AR focuses more on virtual enhancements through apps and mobile then mixing it with existing reality whereas VR can create its own reality, mainly for entertainment purposes.
 If we look at Pokemon Go – it was very popular once but died down quickly.
 Even though the trend for VR and AR is expected to rapidly grow a lot by 2020, people are still unsure about the future of its success and how long this success will last incase it turns into a fad like Pokemon Go.